-Coronavirus bereavement and grief affect us all, especially if someone we know has died.
-How can we prepare for and cope with loss because of COVID19?
+Coronavirus bereavement and grief affect us all.
+We can grief for the loss of ‘normality’ the way we knew it, or the loss of someone who has died.
+How can we cope with loss because of COVID19?

 The COVID19 pandemic continues to change all our lives, whoever we are and wherever we live.

 ✅ COVID19 and change